efornara/frt/doc/Compile.md

 open another terminal and work outside the container, except for compiling.

-The release.sh script needs the current directory to look like this:
+The build.sh script needs the current directory to look like this:

 	$ ls ~/somewhere
 	releases/ tag_216/ tag_342/